 Support from NHS continuing healthcare

-So if your elder qualifies for NHS ‘continuing healthcare’ then their care is fully paid for by the NHS.
-This means that, unlike social care, there is no means testing.
-Assets and income are not taken into account nor are they used to fund care received.
+If your elder has a critical medical condition like a stroke and can’t manage without high-dependency nursing care, the burden of care moves from Social Services to the NHS.
+If your elder qualifies for NHS ‘continuing healthcare’ (CHC) then their care is fully paid for by the NHS.
+This means that, unlike social care support, there is no means testing.
+Assets and income are not taken into account nor are they used to fund the care received.

 This ‘free care’ is a very attractive option for families.